visgl/deck.gl/docs/api-reference/json/json-converter.md

 }
 ```

-will replace the layers discriptor with
+will replace the layers descriptor with

 ```js
 {